International Finance

 Route 2: EUR bond + cross-currency swap

-• Enter 5-year CCS: receive EUR coupons, pay USD coupons
+• Enter 5-year CCS: pay USD coupons, receive EUR coupons (to service the EUR bond).

 The comparison